brucecui97/habitat_interface/README.md

 The following steps ensure you can run Anaconda along side ROS (we need Anaconda because Habitat requires python>=3.6 while ROS requires python2)

 7. In the Anaconda environment you used to install habitat-api and habitat-sim, run pip install rospkg so the file habitat-api/habitat_ros/hab_ros_plant.py can be ran from your Python3.6 Anaconda environment
-8. If your setup.bash files related to ROS is automatically being sourced by ~/.bashrc, remove that so you won't run into errors because of ROS adding "/opt/ros/kinetic/lib/python2.7/dist-packages" to your python path. (e.g. you get the following error when importing cv2 in a Python3.6 Anaconda environment: "/opt/ros/kinetic/lib/python2.7/dist-packages/cv2.so: undefined symbol: PyCObject_Type". (more details about this issue can be found here: https://stackoverflow.com/questions/43019951/after-install-ros-kinetic-cannot-import-opencv)
+8. If your setup.bash files related to ROS is automatically being sourced by ~/.bashrc, remove that so you won't run into errors because of ROS adding "/opt/ros/kinetic/lib/python2.7/dist-packages" to your python path. (e.g. If you don't you would get the following error when importing cv2 in a Python3.6 Anaconda environment: "/opt/ros/kinetic/lib/python2.7/dist-packages/cv2.so: undefined symbol: PyCObject_Type". (more details about this issue can be found here: https://stackoverflow.com/questions/43019951/after-install-ros-kinetic-cannot-import-opencv)
-9. [optional] Add an alias to the sourcing commands of your ROS setup.bash files and only source ROS related bash files when needed).
+9.  [optional] Add an alias to the sourcing commands of your ROS setup.bash files

 The following picture shows how I modified my ~/.bashrc file to complete steps 8 and 9